Written by Steven Moffat. The 2011 Doctor Who

 - Blitz Evacuees

-- The Doctor Can Breathe In Space: In the opening scene, the Doctor seems to have no trouble breathing (and talking) while falling through space towards Earth.
+- Batman Can Breathe in Space: In the opening scene, the Doctor seems to have no trouble breathing (and talking) while falling through space towards Earth.
 Its been previously established that Time Lords possess a respiratory bypass that allows them to go long periods without breathing, and likewise are able to survive exposure to hard vacuum much longer.
 Counts as an especially powerful Continuity Nod, since the most significant instant of the Doctor using that bit of Bizarre Alien Biology was on Androzani Minor.
+The entire scene seems to delve in Space Does Not Work That Way with much glee.

-- Big Sister Bully: Lily comes across as one to Cyril at times.
+- Big Brother Bully: Or Big Sister Bully in this case — Lily comes across as one to Cyril at times.

 - Call Back: